daniosro/RNA_seq/README.md

 ## Differential expression

-All the following code is run in R.
+All the following code is run in R, and is included in the script RNA-seq_analysis.R

 The differential expression analysis contains the following steps:

 * Import count data
 * Import data to DEseq2
-* Differential gene expression
+* Determining the differential gene expression
-* QC plots
+* Generating QC plots before moving on to functional analysis

+### QC plots

+We generated a principal component analysis (PCA) plot to determine if the biological replicates clustered together:

 ![PCA](https://github.com/user-attachments/assets/6fc0c530-924b-452c-a8d7-0a040d751789)

 ![MA_UA681](https://github.com/user-attachments/assets/6c6048ab-e56c-4ff3-9067-c508047e6c5a)